Last Updated: Jan 31, 2022

 Radarr is an application that manages video collections similarly like Sonarr.
 It focuses on a specific video genre and can be integrated with a lot of Usenet download clients.
 Not to be confused as an NZB downloader, Radarr is a third-party application that assists in the whole Usenet downloading experience via its automated features and capability to monitor multiple RSS feeds for new video files.
 Be reminded, however, that to be able to explore Usenet, you would need a reliable Usenet service provider

 Radarr works on multiple platforms for popular ones like Windows, Mac and Linux, as well as Docker and Raspberry PI.

-This application released its latest version in June 2021, version 220.127.116.1180, and is regularly being maintained and updated by its developers.
+This application released its latest version in January 2022, version 4.0.4, and is regularly being maintained and updated by its developers.
+If you check their github page, you will see Radarr regular changes and updates by developers and contributors.
 This assures users that Radarr works well and bugs are fixed if and when issues arise.

 Its key features include the following: